PopovEvgeniy/desexonix/readme.txt

 1.5-1.5.5: The small changes.
 1.5.6-1.5.8: Microsoft Windows Bitmap format support has improved.
 1.5.9-1.7.4: The small changes.
-1.7.5:The error handling has improved.
+1.7.5: The error handling has improved.
+1.7.6: The small changes.